dong-zehao/Ptycho_GUI/README.md

 ## Installation

 1. Clone or download the `Ptycho_GUI` repository.
+   - git clone suggested to keep up with future updates.

 2. Open MATLAB and navigate to the `Ptycho_GUI\dist` folder.
 3. Run `Ptycho_GUI.mlappinstall` to install Ptycho_GUI in MATLAB.